-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [MUSTSHOULD].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-We define some additional terms here:
+We define the additional requirement levels:

 - SHOULD+ This term means the same as SHOULD.
 However, the authors expect that a requirement marked as SHOULD+ will be promoted at some future time to be a MUST. - SHOULD- This term means the same as SHOULD.
-However, the authors expect that a requirement marked as SHOULD- will be demoted to a MAY in a future version of this document. - MUST- This term means the same as MUST.
+However, the authors expect that a requirement marked as SHOULD- will be demoted to a MAY in a future version of this document.

+MUST- This term means the same as MUST.
 However, the authors expect that this requirement will no longer be a MUST in a future document.
-Although its status will be determined at a later time, it is reasonable to expect that if a future revision of a document alters the status of a MUSTrequirement, it will remain at least a SHOULD or a SHOULD-. - 1.3.
-Compatibility with Prior Practice S/MIME
+Although its status will be determined at a later time, it is reasonable to expect that if a future revision of a document alters the status of a MUSTrequirement, it will remain at least a SHOULD or a SHOULD-.